Scientific Name

 Description

-Agave americana is a popular succulent that forms large stemless or short-stemmed rosettes of grey-green to blue-green leaves with sharp marginal spines and tipped with a dark brown spine.
+Agave americana is a popular succulent that forms large, stemless or short-stemmed rosettes of grey-green to blue-green leaves with sharp marginal spines and a dark brown terminal spine.
 The rosettes can reach up to 6 feet (1.8 m) in height and 10 feet (3 m) in diameter.
-The leaves are covered with a fine waxy bloom.
-They can grow up to 6.6 feet (2 m) long and 10 inches (25 cm) wide.
+The leaves are covered with a fine, waxy bloom and can measure up to 6.6 feet (2 m) long and 10 inches (25 cm) wide.

 Despite its common name, "Century Plant," the rosettes typically live between 10 and 30 years.
-Near the end of their life, the rosettes send up a stout flowering stalk branched near the top.
-The flowering stalk can grow up to 30 feet (9 m) tall.
-The flowers are yellow or greenish-yellow, measuring up to 4 inches (10 cm) long, and occur in panicles at the branch ends.
+Near the end of their lives, the rosettes send up a stout, branched flower stalk.
+The stalk can grow up to 30 feet (9 m) tall.
+The flowers are yellow or greenish-yellow, occur in panicles at the branch ends, and can reach up to 4 inches (10 cm) in length.
 The rosettes die after flowering but produce offsets around the base, often forming a colony of new plants.
 The fruits are oblong capsules with a pointed tip and can grow up to 3.2 inches (8 cm) long.
 They turn from green to brown as they mature.

 How to Grow and Care for Agave americana